 A straight-edged screwdriver, to pry up the old faucet once you’ve removed the holding nuts, and it sticks too much.

 Two water supply hoses (hot and cold).
-It’s a good idea to replace these anytime you replace a sink faucet.
+Replace these anytime you change a sink faucet.
 Ours showed severe signs of rusting; particularly the cold one, due to chronic condensation.

 We prefer flexible hoses to rigid supply lines, as they require fewer tools and less time to install.
 So this procedure focuses on the hoses, and does not speak to the marking, cutting, soldering, and fitting of rigid supply pipe.
 However, rigid supply pipe may be less prone to bursting over time.
 So, it’s your choice.